department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/American Indian question/product/american-indian-question Use Cases.md

-## A. Authenticated Use Cases and Scenarios: without pre-populated data
+## A. Use Cases and Scenarios: without pre-populated data

 **Description: Check for correct text display and button functionality:**